flow4u/public/README.md

 A [Colab notebook](https://colab.research.google.com/github/flow4u/public/blob/master/Covid_19.ipynb) to display the linked data from [Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)
 Any country can be selected, a quick selection can be made per continent.

-The countries needed to be added manually when new countries are added to the CSSEGISandData datasets; every day this Colab will be updated with newly added countries.
+The countries need to be added manually when new countries are added to the CSSEGISandData datasets; every day this Colab will be updated with newly added countries.
+When new countries are added the Colab notebook will inform which countries are missing and provide instructions on how and where to add them.

 ## Sources
 - [Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)